Love one another as I have loved you. (John 15:12)

 Children's successes are celebrated and shared, whilst also developing the view that we learn through our mistakes.
 They learn to forgive themselves as well as one other and learn to put things right when they get them wrong.

 The staff aim to model positive relationships in the way they relate to the children and each other.
-Our 'no shouting' policy and the genuine care and concern by the staff for every child help each individual to feel valued, cared for and respected for who they are.
+Our no shouting or shaming policy and the genuine care and concern by the staff for every child help each individual to feel valued, cared for and respected for who they are.
 Hugs and time spent listening are very much a part of relationships between staff and children as well as between the children themselves.